emilianodellacasa/mongoid_revisions/README.md

 ## Future changes (sort of TODO list)

 - Recursive revision to linked documents
-- Add methods to access a particular revision or tag
-- Add search method for revision and tag
+- Add search method for tag
 - Add support for cloning of "embeds_many" and "embeds_one" relations
 - Add relation blacklist for all relations you don't want to clone